DCT

 I. Executive Summary and Procedural Information

-- Venue Allegations: Plaintiff alleges venue is proper because Google maintains a regular and established place of business within the Western District of Texas and has committed the alleged acts of infringement in the district.
+• Venue Allegations: Plaintiff alleges venue is proper in the Western District of Texas because Defendant Google maintains a regular and established place of business in the district, has committed acts of infringement there, and has placed the accused products into the stream of commerce with the expectation they will be used by consumers in the district.

-- Core Dispute: Plaintiff alleges that Defendant’s mobile electronic devices, including its Pixel phones and tablets, infringe a patent related to methods for managing network access for applications based on whether they are operating in the device's foreground or background.
+• Core Dispute: Plaintiff alleges that Defendant’s mobile electronic devices, including its Pixel phones and tablets, infringe a patent related to methods for managing wireless network access by differentiating between foreground and background applications.

 Case Timeline